dnegometyanov/commissions-calculator/README.md

 Each rule implements `RuleInterface` and basically takes  `Transaction`, `UserCalculationStateCollection`, `ExchangeRates` as parameters for calculation of commission of each transaction.

- - Rules are configured to the `RuleSequence`, so the first matching rule applies to calculate the commission.
+ - Rules added to the `RuleSequence`, so the first matching rule applies to calculate the commission.
-   I have not used the chain of responsibility here, so Rules are standalone from the sequence and do not have redundant chain responsibility.

- - `UserCalculationStateCollection` is a collection the has Transaction Type (i.e. `deposit` or `withdrawal`) as a key, and `UserCalculationState` as value.
+ - `UserCalculationStateCollection` is a collection that has Transaction Type (i.e. `deposit` or `withdrawal`) as a key, and `UserCalculationState` as value.
 For now `UserCalculationState` contains aggregation of Weekly Amount per transaction type and weekly transactions count per transaction type.
    TODOs : I need to make `UserCalculationState` extendable for new types of rules, but not only weekly amount and transactions count.